 Students can write about the Google Hangout in journals.

 Students share a science activity with another classroom.

-Overseas question and answer with exchange students.
+The teacher and students can have a question and answer session with exchange students.

 This task card was created by Julie Hoehing, Lake Shore Public Schools February 2018.